 We advise that both parents should be present at the appointment.
 However, we recognize that it may not be possible in all cases.

-If one custodial parent is not able to attend, s/he must submit a notarized Form DS-3053 Statement of Consent.
-At the time the DS-3053 form is presented, a copy of the same identity document used to notarize the form must also be provided.
+If one custodial parent is not able to attend, s/he must submit an original signed, dated, and notarized Form DS-3053 Statement of Consent.
+At the time that the DS-3053 form is presented, a copy of the same identity document used to notarize the form must also be provided.

 Alternatively, the applying parent may furnish one of the following documents:

 - Complete court order granting the applying parent sole legal custody of the child, such as a divorce decree or other custody order

 - Complete court order specifically permitting the applying parent to apply for the child’s passport (photocopy is acceptable)

 - Certified copy of the child’s birth certificate listing the applying parent as the only parent

 - Certified copy of an adoption decree listing the applying parent as the only parent